-In a previous blog post, I showed a way to retrieve all the Microsoft Services FQDNs, ports, and IP-Addresses.
+In a previous blog post, I showed how to retrieve all the Microsoft Services FQDNs, ports, and IP-Addresses.
 Nice to know those in secure environments where not everything is allowed to go onto the internet, but how can you test if they are accessible?
 This blog post will show how to test most of these services using PowerShell.

 Month: September 2022